 This is the most common problem: the review app displays reviews on the page, but no structured data is present in the page's source code.
 We see this in 27% of stores that have review apps installed.

 Why it happens: The review widget loads via JavaScript, but the schema markup was never installed, was removed during a theme update, or requires a separate installation step that was skipped.
-Some apps render reviews client-side (in the browser via JavaScript) but need the schema injected server-side (in the HTML source) to be visible to Google.
+Some apps render reviews client-side (in the browser via JavaScript) but need the schema injected server-side (in the HTML source) to be visible to AI crawlers.

 How to diagnose: View the page source (Ctrl+U or Cmd+U) and search for "aggregateRating".
 If you can see reviews on the page but this string doesn't appear in the source code, your schema is missing.
+AI engines like ChatGPT and Perplexity rely on this data during their crawl passes, so if it's not in the HTML, it effectively doesn't exist for AI recommendation purposes.

 2. Duplicate Product Schema